GithHayden/The-Beach-Boys/README.md

 thus, lost all staged commits.
 ```
 6. Deployed via GitHub Pages: [1960s Rock Band Website](https://githhayden.github.io/The-Beach-Boys/).
-7.

-Bugs

-Boostrap CSS not overrding = Social links CSS, Footer Spacing - spent significant time, many hours ove a number of days, trying to fix this via code as it was not rendering in brower via Run.
-Figured out that the chrome cache needed to be cleared for CSS updates to apply.
-And used id / # to overwride as a higher class.
-Call to action text not standing out - adjusted photo coloring and uploaded a new photo.
-Bootstrap grid not working in videos and audio
-Used video tag where should have used audio tag
-Videos showing black line/controls nudged above thumbnail - sizing off for grid, updated from 350 to 340.
-call out not responsive
-Modal text centre aligned, updated <div> tags, throwing out alignment.

 Be specific about the Bootstrap template used - what I use from it & what code I wrote.
+Figure out how to maintain clear seperation.
 Povide full credit in commentary/on files and in README.
 Check for copyright notices on top of the CSS/allfiles and include.
-Add anything useful from other README files.
 End to End build - check all code/commentary clean, test all features, test responsive, ensure streamlined.
-Check code - run through validators and update where relevant.
 Spellcheck.
 Push final version to GitHub.